hankshyu/SnakeGame/README.md

   <img src="docs/select_37.mov" alt="select" width="550">
 </p>

 A green coloured snake greets the player, press any button would proceed to the level selection state.

+### 2.Select your level

-There are 3 levels to challange, with respective game time, player could hit buttons to switch between states and select them by pushing to select button.
-There's instrucion print on the
+There are 3 levels to challange, with respective game time, player could hit buttons to switch between states and select them by pushing at the  select button.
+There's instrucion print on the bottom part of the screen.
+The threee levels are:
-### 2.Three Levels to challange:

 |  Level 1   | Level 2  | Level 2  |
 |:----:|:----:|:----:|